ly129/midn_gui/README.md

-* Prerequest:
+1. Prerequisite:

    Please refer to  https://docs.docker.com/get-docker/ to install docker service on your testing machine.

-* Pull the latest docker images:
+2. Pull the latest docker images:

     The docker images have been commited to dockerhub